Pulsus Group: Indian operations

 Pulsus is operating from Chennai, Delhi, Hyderabad, and Visakhapatnam providing services in HealthTech, health informatics, medical publishing, and pharmacovigilance services. with 5,000 employees.

 Pulsus' Visakhapatnam and Chennai offices translate their annual conferences and medical journals' information into local languages such as Telugu, Hindi, Tamil, and Bengali.

 Pulsus Visakhapatnam has created more women employment since its inception, through the campus placements in and around Andhra Pradesh.
 Taking inspiration from Narendra Modi, Pulsus employees conducted a "Say no to plastic campaign" in association with Software Technology Parks of India and conducted rallies to support the Andhra Pradesh Disha Act and to secure women employees.

 On 9 February 2024, the Yuva Sakthi Sadassu was conducted to address the challenges and opportunities in entrepreneurship and employment in Andhra Pradesh.

 AI-Based Pharma Healthcare IT Hub

-Pulsus Group is developing AI-Based Pharma Healthcare IT Hub within a 25-acre IT SEZ campus in Hyderabad.
+Pulsus Group is developing AI-Based Pharma Healthcare IT Hub within a 35-acre IT SEZ campus in Hyderabad.
 The initiative was formally inaugurated during the 73rd Indian Pharmaceutical Congress.

+In June 2026, Pulsus Group announced a Rs.
+500 crore expansion of its AI Healthcare and Digital Innovation Hub at Ameenpur, Telangana.
+The project is aimed at establishing an integrated campus focused on artificial intelligence, digital healthcare, life sciences, bioinformatics, scientific publishing, and healthcare global capability centre (GCC) services.
+As reported, the expansion is expected to generate around 6,000 direct and 30,000 indirect employment opportunities while strengthening Telangana's healthcare technology ecosystem.